 Consideration of the question of the cost for IGOs of using the UDRP and URS

 The Working Group considered the GAC advice from its Los Angeles (October 2014) and Buenos Aires (November 2013) Communiques that IGO access to and use of curative rights processes should be at low or nominal cost.
-The Working Group agreed that the question of cost was one more appropriately referred to ICANN and is outside the remit of the Working Group Charter.
-This preliminary conclusion, and concerns expressed by Working Group members over the issue of subsidies, is further detailed as Recommendation #4 in Section 2, above.
+The Working Group agreed that the question of the feasibility of providing dispute resolution services at lower or no costs was one more appropriately referred to ICANN.
+This conclusion, and concerns expressed by Working Group members over the issue of subsidies, is further detailed as Recommendation #4 in Section 2, above.

 Consideration of a separate dispute resolution process for IGOs